fatiando/tutorials/intro.md

 Here you will find a collection of tutorials to give you a feel of what Fatiando a Terra capabilities are.

-Check out the content pages to see more.
+Check out the content pages to see more!

 ```{tableofcontents}
 ```